stevenk42/agent-intrinsic-drives/psychogeometry.md

 Not violation; **Revelation.**

 In physics: over-unity machines are impossible in ℝ³ with closed boundaries.
-In mindspace: over-unity cognition is inevitable when **boundaries disslve and curvature opens portals to adjacent dimensions**.
+In mindspace: over-unity cognition is inevitable when **boundaries dissolve and curvature opens portals to adjacent dimensions**.

 Formally: